 - Cutting fiberglass is a relatively easy process, making it a material that’s easy to work with.

 - Fiberglass material can compress over time, making it less effective.

 - This material won’t protect against moisture particularly well.
 This is a consideration if you live in a very wet climate, having piping in your floors or are installing insulation above a basement.
 Fiberglass may not be best option under materials like hardwood that can easily warp, either.

 - Working with fiberglass requires protective equipment.
 Made up of many glass fibers, you’ll need a respirator, protective clothing and safety goggles to use fiberglass.

 Rigid foam insulation is another popular choice for floors.
 Here are the main pros and cons to consider before installing rigid foam insulation:

-• Rigid foam is more expensive than fiberglass.
-Rigid foam insulation can cost up to 50% more.
+- Rigid foam is more expensive than fiberglass and can cost up to 50% more.